GiG/open/docs/open-source/contributing.md

 ## Behavior

-Remember, that when contributing as a GiG Employee your actions reflect on GiG as well, so it's important to adopt GiG's values in your behavior.
-Namely:
+Remember, that when contributing as a GiG Employee your actions reflect on GiG as well, so it's important to adopt GiG's values in your behavior, namely:

 * Be considerate, kind, constructive, and helpful
 * Do not engage in demeaning, discriminatory, harassing, hateful, sexualized, or physically threatening behavior, speech, and imagery